Rami24t/FlowerOfLifeinSCSS/README.md

-Flowers of life css animation(s) using SCSS, JS, and HTML.
+Flowers of life animation(s) using SCSS, JS, and HTML.